 Todd has been an attorney with Baker & Hostetler LLP in Cleveland, Ohio, since 1997.
+He was elected as SABR's Secretary in 2011.
 He has offered pro bono legal counsel to SABR since 2005, advising on numerous matters relating to intellectual property, contracts, personnel, business strategy and implementation.
 He has performed legal work for the Cleveland Indians, including drafting player contracts and negotiating terms with player agents, some work for Major League Baseball related to trademark enforcement, and conducted a study entitled "The Effect of Financial Rewards on Intrinsic Motivation: A Study of Long-Term Contracts in Major League Baseball".
 He has been a member of SABR since 2000, is part of the Baseball Records, Business of Baseball and Latino Baseball committees, and has assisted other members with legal and historical research, including understanding legal terminology and decisions.
 He holds a BA in psychology and a law degree, both from the University of Michigan.
 He lives in Solon, Ohio.

 F. X. Flinn

 F.X. is the senior member of the SABR Board, first elected as Treasurer in 2001.
 In 1990, he started Expert Systems Development Corp, an IT consulting firm specializing in data warehousing, knowledge management and process development.
 After graduating from Cornell University in 1975, he worked in the trade book publishing industry for Doubleday and Bantam.
 In 1981 he became involved with the Rotisserie League founders and in 1984 published the first book on fantasy sports, Rotisserie League Baseball.
 F. X. (the initials are for Francis Xavier) comes from a large extended family, and while he and his wife have no children, they enjoy doting on more than a score of nieces and nephews.
 They live in Quechee, Vermont.